 It’s the perfect starter recipe for beginning cold process soap makers.
 You can hone your soap making skills with simple, inexpensive oils before moving on to pricey, exotic ingredients.

 If you’re more experienced, this is a nice recipe because you probably have these oils on hand all the time.
 And you can jazz it up however you like.

-And, since we were making 40 pounds of soap and the 40 pounds of ingredients needed to be carried, by me, to the classroom (not to mention all of the pots, hotplates, bowls, and molds needed to make that much soap) I wanted as few ingredients as possible.
+And, since 40 pounds of ingredients needed to be carried, by me, to the classroom that was located at the top of a very steep hill (not to mention all of the pots, hotplates, bowls, and molds needed to make that much soap) I wanted as few ingredients as possible.

-So, as a class we made a basic two-oil soap with just coconut and olive oils.
-Let me tell you, I really liked the results.
+So, I created a very basic two-oil soap with just coconut and olive oils.
+Let me tell you, I loved the results.

 Since I liked it so much, I thought I’d share the recipe with you.
-Try it and please let me know what you think.
 You can dress it up any way you like, with oatmeal, herbs, or fragrance of your choosing.
 Or, just leave it naked because it’s lovely that way too.

 If you’re new to cold process soap, make sure you read the posts listed below FIRST.
 They’ll run you through the step-by-step processes of cold process soap making, plus give you all the safety info you need to know before getting started.

 Because you can hurt yourself making soap if you’re not following all of the safety rules.
 I don’t want you to get hurt.
 I love you.

 Did you read all the posts above?
 Do you have your goggles and gloves?
 Good.
 Now let’s make some soap!